csphilli/push_swap/README.md

 1. A check against possible duplicates is performed.\
 2. The median value is found.\
 3. Stack A is pushed to B in two stages.\
-  * Excluding the min and max values, values lower than or equal to the median are pushed (PB) to stack B first.
+  3a.
+Excluding the min and max values, values lower than or equal to the median are pushed (PB) to stack B first.
 Others are rotated (RA).\
-  * Once the list len of A is less than the start / 2, the remaining values are pushed to stack B.
+  3b.
+Once the list len of A is less than the start / 2, the remaining values are pushed to stack B.\
-4.\
+4. The next best move is found by evaluating both stacks.
+If a new move costs less than the previous, that move is saved.\
+5. The saved move is then executed.
+First doubles are performed, then the remaining moves are carried out with the singles.\
+6. This process loops until Stack B is empty.\
+7. The final process evaluates where the min value is.
+If <= midpoint, the list will use RA to complete.
+Else, rra.